mayank0131/AWSFiddling/ec2-app-hosting-80/README.md

 9. **Load Balancer Security Group** to Allow connection from internet to load balancer (port 80)
 10. **Bastion Host Security Group** to Allow connection from the instance running the TF to server (By design since I'm running stuff on my VM, we can substitute with some variable IP as well)
 11. **Application Server Security Group** to allow connection from Load Balancer SG on port 80 and Bastion Host SG on port 22
+12. Create a **Route53 Hosted Zone** along with DNS records pointing to Load Balancer and having a validation record
+13. Create a **Certificate** via ACM and a Certification Validation Record.
-12. Create **Application Load Balancer** with Listener set to port 80.
-Listener then forwards the requests to Target Group with EC2 instances attached as targets
+12. Create **Application Load Balancer** with Listener set to port 443.
+Listener then forwards the requests to Target Group with EC2 instances attached as targets (on port 80)

 ### Instances
 1. **Random Shuffler** to randomly select the subnet for booting up instance(for bastion)